Phil Cunliffe

 Drums

-My life took a significant turn a couple of years after I retired from The Presidents, when in late 1965 I was hired by a Montreal-based design firm to work on a major project for Expo ’67, Montreal's World Fair.
-My contract was for 12 to 18 months, after which I'd planned to return to London, but fate intervened.
+A couple of years after I retired from The Presidents my life took a significant turn when in late 1965 I was hired by a Montreal-based design firm to work on a major project for the city's world fair, Expo ’67.
+My contract was for 12 to 18 months, after which I'd planned to return to London but fate intervened and completely changed my life.

 A few weeks after arriving in Montreal I met my future (and present!) wife, Louise.
-18 months later we married in Cheam, Surrey, by which time I had decided to return to Canada where I’ve now lived for over 40 years.
-Canada has been very good to me while marrying into a French Canadian family meant I had the opportunity to learn French, while Louise learned English.
+18 months later we married in Cheam, Surrey.
+By that time I had already decided to return to Canada, where I’ve lived for over 50 years.

-For my 50th birthday in 1992, Louise bought me a second-hand set of drums.
-Aas I hadn’t played for some 30 years I was in dire need of tuition and one heck of a lot of practice.
-Developing a renewed appreciation for (modern) jazz, led me to study under one of the city’s top jazz drummers, who eventually had me playing better than I’d have thought possible.
-It's conceivable that had I kept on playing through all those years I might actually have become reasonably good at it!
-Regardless, I’ve since played with a variety of swing and jazz bands and even did six months’ of weekend gigs with a trio in a local jazz restaurant, backing a procession of jazz singers.
+For my 50th birthday in 1992, I bought a second-hand set of drums but as I hadn't played for some 30 years was in dire need of tuition and one heck of a lot of practice!
+I'd developed a renewed appreciation for (modern) jazz and this led me to study under one of the city’s top jazz drummers.
+Over the years I played with a variety of swing and jazz bands and six months’ of weekend gigs with a trio in a local jazz restaurant, backing a procession of jazz singers.

-I retired from my marketing communications consultancy in mid-2004, and now enjoy a more leisurely, comfortable lifestyle, surrounded by mountains and sea in the city that The Economist magazine once rated as "the world’s most liveable city".
+I retired in mid-2004, and now enjoy a more leisurely, lifestyle, surrounded by mountains and sea in the city that The Economist magazine once rated as "the world’s most liveable city".

 CLOSE THIS PAGE